pdcawley/bofh.org.uk/content/page/about.md

 I used to be a programmer.
 I was good at it, but I kind of grew to hate it as a means of making a living, so when RSI came calling and made it near-impossible to type for more than about half an hour before I had to take a 45 minute break, I got properly serious about breadmaking.
 So since Christmas 2017 I've been baking sourdough bread for money as [The Loafery](https://loafery.co.uk/).
 It's not (remotely) as lucrative as programming was, but it's infinitely more satisfying.
 And tasty.

+Sadly COVID has done for the bakery, so I'm back to baking occasionally at home.
+My sleep pattern is delighted by this.

 ## Programmer

-I was been a Perl programmer for well over 10 years, spent a few years as a Ruby programmer before returning to the Perl fold.
+I was a Perl programmer for well over 10 years, spent a few years as a Ruby programmer before returning to the Perl fold.

 ## [Photographer](http://flickr.com/photos/pdcawley/sets/807230)